Although it is rarely talked about, Polycystic Ovary Syndrome (PCOS) is very common, affecting around 5-10% of women in the UK.

 Women with at least two of these indicators may be diagnosed with Polycystic Ovary Syndrome.
 However, it is estimated that more than 50% of women that have PCOS have no symptoms.
 In such cases, you might not realise anything is wrong until you find you’re struggling to get pregnant.

-How Can Polycystic Ovary Syndrome Affect Fertility?
+How can Polycystic Ovary Syndrome affect fertility?

 The ovaries of women with PCOS are populated with ovarian follicles, each one of which is home to an egg.
 All women’s ovaries host these follicles and every month a group of follicles begins to develop, with one follicle becoming the ‘dominant follicle’ that ovulates an egg.
 In women with PCOS, due to the hormonal imbalances inherent in the condition, their ovary follicles do not develop normally and therefore don’t ovulate an egg every month.
 Because of this, many women with PCOS will experience fertility problems.
 Unfortunately also, women with PCOS who do conceive are more likely to suffer miscarriage.

-Fertility Treatment For Polycystic Ovary Syndrome
+Fertility treatment for Polycystic Ovary Syndrome

 “The good news is,” says Dr Gorgy, “that with the right treatment, most women who have PCOS are able to conceive.”